Outsourced-Logic/Skipper/README.md

     Skipper was designed to have high-resiliency and has been tested privately for over 40 hours prior to being released publicly.

-    Additonally, Skipper was created by a one person and GPT-4 with the intention of using this project in future resumes; a inconsistently functional extension with       poor user support would look terrible!
+    Additonally, Skipper was created by a one person with the intention of using this project in future resumes.
+An inconsistently functional project with poor             user support doesn't scream "accountability" so please report any issues you encounter here on Github and I'll get it fixed ASAP!

 * **Non-credible developers that do not provide additonal cedibility through legitimate and traceable branding or transparency through open-source code.**